wincsw/ENGG1340-Project-Group-188/README.md

   - Data structures for storing game status

-    Self-defined data structure `event` will be used to store the infomation of the items.
+    Self-defined data structure `event` will be used to store the infomation of the items, which data structure of `array` and data types of `string` and `int` will be used in the `event` data structure.

 - Fighting Attackers